 As you’ll learn in a second, energy begets energy, so sitting around all day can be a big contributing factor for why you’re so tired.
 But so can overdoing it with your workouts.

 If you’re going ham — which could look like “pulling doubles” with your workouts, not giving yourself at least one rest day per week, or pushing your body when it’s low on sleep or food, may leave your body overworked.

 Schedule a designated rest day (or two) into your week.
 Your body needs the downtime to repair and rebuild, so take your rest or active recovery days seriously!

 You wouldn’t think sitting all day would wear you out — but in fact, it can do just that.
-You probably already know a sedentary lifestyle is no good for our overall wellness, but getting more active during the day is also a major way to combat tiredness, making you feel way more energized, like right now.
+You probably already know a sedentary lifestyle is not good for our overall wellness (it can lead to fatigue, weight gain, and chronic illness), but getting more active during the day is also a major way to combat tiredness, making you feel way more energized and better, like right now.

 Getting more active during the day doesn’t mean you have to change careers — just make it a habit to take regular standing breaks, take calls while on walks (if possible), and get up and move whenever you can.
 It can all add up to a major change in your energy levels!

 - Set an alarm as a reminder to get up every hour and stretch

 - Try a more mobile route — can you walk or bike to your destination?

 - Swap zoom meetings or sedentary phone calls for walking meetings

 - Use your office lunch break as an excuse to move — hit a workout class, go for a walk, or stretch it out